-Port Forwarding – What is it & How Can it Help You in 2019?Last Updated by K. Andreas on November 04, 2018
+Port Forwarding – What is it & How Can it Help You in 2020?Last Updated by K. Andreas on March 01, 2020

 Port forwarding or “tunneling” keeps unwanted traffic off networks.
 By enabling a computer or network device to access other devices from outside the local network, port forwarding intercepts data traffic heading for a computer’s IP or port combination and redirects it to a different IP and/or port.